Etude House Double Lasting Serum Foundation was purchased by Cosmeperks.

 Out of curiosity, I did an oil test for both the serum and the original version to see if they have good oil control.
 I put those two on a blotting paper and left for a few hours.
 At the end of the day, I can see that both have similar and decent oil control.

 I also try to compare if it has better or less coverage than the original version by applying it on top of black eyeliner and turns out they have similar coverage.
 So in term of oil control and coverage, there’s almost no different between those two foundations.

 The lasting power is so amazing!
 Even with all the dewy effect, my foundation still looks good and intact after 6 hours which is very rare for me.
 It does make my T-zone area looks very oily but it’s not patchy at all, I can easily retouch my face with a powder and the foundation won’t look cakey.

 It also doesn’t clog my pores (I have large pores!) even without using a pore primer so another plus point for that.
 I can say the quality is similar to the original Double Lasting Foundation.

 The bad thing from this type of foundation is they smudge easily.
 Because it is more on the moisturizing side so it is not smudge-proof and transfer-proof.
 I touched my face with my finger to see if it will leave fingerprint and yes it does.

 So it’s highly recommend to set the foundation with a setting powder to avoid it smudges everywhere (especially if you happen to wear white shirt while trying this foundation) but it’s not a problem for me if it’s easily smudge because I always set my foundation anyway.

 Overall I am very happy with this foundation!
 The quality is really worth the price and I’m glad Etude House is able to make this foundation without losing the good qualities from the original version.
-I really like it and I can see myself will wear this foundation again and again in the future.
+I really liked it and I can see myself wearing this foundation again and again in the future.

 Where to buy: